ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 ```

 #### Description
 Retrieves saved BIP38 wallet from the server.
-Wallet must be stored in JSON-RPC DB with `wallets.bip38.create` before this endpoint will work.
+The wallet must be stored in JSON-RPC DB with `wallets.bip38.create` before this endpoint will work.

 #### Parameters